l8nite/se-133-assertfalse/README.md

 You should configure the site such that requests to http://yourhost/ load **home.php** in the *www* subdirectory by default.
 You also need to ensure that requests to http://yourhost/api are routed to the *api* subdirectory.

+For apache, your configuration should look like:

+    DocumentRoot /yourpath/assertfalse/www
+    Alias /api /yourpath/assertfalse/api

+If you like, you can also use our favicon.ico

+   Alias /favicon.ico /yourpath/assertfalse/www/images/favicon.ico